Learning the References of Online Model Predictive Control for Urban Self-Driving: Introduction

 \section{Introduction}

-Safe and efficient driving strategies are incredibly essential for the wider adoption of self-driving technology in urban and residential scenarios.
-Nevertheless, the relationship between the strong safety guarantee and high driving efficiency is a trade-off, as conservative maneuvers could sacrifice efficiency while aggressive driving strategies lack the safety guarantee.
-Hence, it is crucial to develop an advanced motion synthesis strategy for self-driving vehicles to ensure the satisfaction of collision avoidance constraints, perform agile maneuvers, and exhibit robustness to uncertainties regarding the unpredictable behaviors of other traffic participants.
-Optimization-based methods, particularly the model predictive control (MPC), have been widely studied due to their capability to optimize the feasible trajectory respecting various constraints.
-Essentially, the urban self-driving problem can be formulated as an optimization problem with nonlinear vehicle dynamics and various constraints of other types \cite{eiras2021two, schwarting2017safe}.
+Safe and efficient driving strategies are incredibly essential for the wider adoption of self-driving technology in urban and residential scenarios, Nevertheless, the relationship between the strong safety and high driving efficiency is a trade-off, as conservative maneuvers could sacrifice efficiency while aggressive driving strategies lack the safety guarantee.
+Hence, it is crucial to develop advanced motion planning and control strategies for self-driving vehicles to ensure the safety conditions, perform agile maneuvers, and manifest improved efficiency.
+Optimization-based methods, particularly model predictive control (MPC), have been widely studied due to their capability to optimize the feasible trajectory respecting various constraints.
+Essentially, the urban self-driving problem can be formulated as an optimization problem with nonlinear vehicle dynamics and various constraints of other types \cite{eiras2021two, schwarting2017safe,adajania2022multi}.
 However, the performance attained by such methods is degraded due to the conservative motions and undesirable driving behaviors, especially in traffic environments with high complexity and dynamicity.
 On the other hand, as a representative reinforcement learning (RL) method, deep reinforcement learning (DRL) aims to learn a neural network policy that can map high-dimensional raw observation features directly to control commands \cite{fuchs2021super, song2021autonomous}.
-Apparently, such RL-based methods demonstrate the advantages of forgoing the need for dynamics modeling and online optimization \cite{fuchs2021super}.
-However, the instability and low generalizability of the learned policy are the commonly encountered issues that hinder their applications.
+Apparently, such RL-based methods demonstrate the advantages of forgoing the need for dynamics modeling and online optimization~\cite{fuchs2021super}.
+However, the instability and poor generalizability of the learned policy are the commonly encountered issues that hinder their applications.
 Furthermore, a promising way that facilitates effective and reliable driving strategies lies in the design of a hybrid framework that bridges MPC and DRL, in which the neural policy produces decision variables as references to formulate cost terms of the optimization problem in the MPC scheme.
 Thus, it facilitates improved maneuverability of the vehicle, and also ensures the feasibility as well as the reliability of the generated trajectories.